Konrad Adenauer: After World War II and the founding of the CDU

 Reflecting his background as a Catholic Rhinelander who had long chafed under Prussian rule, Adenauer believed that Prussianism was the root cause of National Socialism, and that only by driving out Prussianism could Germany become a democracy.
 In a December 1946 letter, Adenauer wrote that the Prussian state in the early 19th century had become an "almost God-like entity" that valued state power over the rights of individuals.
 Adenauer's dislike of Prussia even led him to oppose Berlin as a future capital.

 Adenauer viewed the most important battle in the postwar world as between the forces of Christianity and Marxism, especially Communism.
 Marxism meant both the Communists and the Social Democrats as the latter were officially a Marxist party until the Bad Godesberg conference of 1959.
 The same anti-Marxist viewpoints led Adenauer to denounce the Social Democrats as the heirs to Prussianism and National Socialism.
-Adenauer's ideology was at odds with many in the CDU, who wished to unite socialism and Christianity.
+Adenauer's ideology was at odds with parts of the CDU, who wished to unite socialism and Christianity.
 Adenauer worked diligently at building up contacts and support in the CDU over the following years, and he sought with varying success to impose his particular ideology on the party.

 Adenauer's leading role in the CDU of the British zone won him a position at the Parliamentary Council of 1948, which had been called into existence by the Western Allies to draft a constitution for the three western zones of Germany.
 He was the chairman of this constitutional convention and vaulted from this position to being chosen as the first head of government once the new "Basic Law" had been promulgated in May 1949.